LLNL/PnMPI/README.md

 variable `PNMPI_DBGNODE` to an MPI rank.

-D1) Using the PnMPI invocation tool
+E1) Using the PnMPI invocation tool
 -----------------------------------
 You may set the above options in the PnMPI invocation tool.
 Use the `--debug` option to enable a specific debug level and `--debug-node` to limit the debug output to a single rank.

-E) Configuration and Demo codes
+F) Configuration and Demo codes
 ===============================
 The PnMPI distribution includes demo codes (in C and Fortran).
 They can be used to experiment with the basic PnMPI functionalities and to test the system setup.